gautierdag/plancraft/README.md

 [Paper](https://arxiv.org/abs/2412.21033) | [Website](https://gautierdag.github.io/plancraft/)

-Plancraft is a minecraft environment and agent that innovates on planning LLM agents with an oracle RAG retriever.
+Plancraft is a minecraft environment that benchmarks planning in LLM agents with an oracle RAG retriever.

 You can install the package by running the following command: